-Updating ACRA's striking off ACRA regime for local companies
+Updating ACRA's striking off regime for local companies

-- Where the Registrar has reasonable cause to believe that a company is not carrying on business or is not in operation, he may send a letter requesting company to showing cause as to why it should not be struck-off. - If the Registrar does not receive an answer within 1 month, he may publish in the Gazette and send to the company a notice that at the expiration of 3 months from the date of that notice the name of the company be struck off, unless cause is shown to the contrary. - At the expiry of 3 months, the company will be struck off the register if no cause to the contrary is shown. - A person aggrieved by the striking off may appeal to the Court within 15 years after the striking off for restoration of the company.
+- Where the Registrar has reasonable cause to believe that a company is not carrying on business or is not in operation, he may send a letter requesting company to showing cause as to why it should not be struck-off. - publish in the Gazette and send to the company a notice that at the expiration of 3 months from the date of that notice the name of the company be struck off, unless cause is shown to the contrary. - At the expiry of 3 months, the company will be struck off the register if no cause to the contrary is shown. - A person aggrieved by the striking off may appeal to the Court within 15 years after the striking off for restoration of the company.

-Updating ACRA's striking off ACRA regime for local companies
+Updating ACRA's striking off ACRA's regime for local companies